-The LG 24GN600-B is unquestionably one affordable gaming choice to consider, with Freesync premium technology, gaming features, and a higher than average brightness ratio.
-However, it lacks the higher level needed for strong competitive gaming, so if you’re willing to spend a bit more for a more quality display, the ASUS VG27VH1B might be a better option.
+The LG 24GN600-B is unquestionably one of the best affordable gaming choices to consider, with Freesync premium technology, gaming features, and a higher-than-average brightness ratio.
+However, it lacks the higher-end features needed for professional competitive gaming.
+So, if you’re willing to spend a bit more for a higher-quality display, the ASUS VG27VH1B or the Dell G2422HS might be better options.

 ✓ Good brightness ratio

 ✓ VESA support